omahs/availproject.github.io/docs/clash-of-nodes/dymension.md

      - **Create a Ticket in #rollapp-verification**: Navigate to the #rollap-verification channel on the Avail Discord and create a ticket.
 A moderator will provide a specific amount needed for the verification transaction.
 This amount will be unique to each verification process to ensure authenticity.

      - **Export the Sequencer's Private Key**: Carefully export the private key of the `hub_sequencer` address.
-Remember to excerise caution as this is a sensitive operation.
+Remember to exercise caution as this is a sensitive operation.

        ```bash
        roller keys export hub_sequencer